 To be in good standing, JD students must earn a cumulative GPA of 2.15 or better in all required courses, as set forth in the "JD Degree Requirements" section of this handbook, and a cumulative GPA of 2.0 or better in all courses, and must have earned a 'D' or better in all required courses at the time of evaluation.
-All students are deemed to be in good standing until their first official evaluation.
+All students who are not disqualified under section O.1. above are deemed to be in good standing until their first official evaluation.